michaelnny/alpha_zero/README.md

 Alpha Zero
 ================================================================================================
 A PyTorch implementation of DeepMind's AlphaZero agent to play Go and Free-style Gomoku board game.
-This project is part of my upcoming book "The Art of Reinforcement Learning: Fundamentals, Mathematics, and Implementation with Python"
+This project is part of my book [**The Art of Reinforcement Learning: Fundamentals, Mathematics, and Implementation with Python**](https://link.springer.com/book/10.1007/978-1-4842-9606-6)

 # Content
 - [Environment and Requirements](#environment-and-requirements)